 Is after school care available?

-Unfortunately we are not able to offer after care due to our small program size.
+Unfortunately, we are not able to offer after-care due to our small program size and COVID regulatory guidelines.

 Are scholarships or financial aid available?

 Trackers is committed to providing financial aid to the greatest extent possible.
 Limited financial aid is awarded based on availability and need.
 However, as a new school, our resources are limited.
 Please contact us using the form on the bottom of this page to inquire about scholarships.